Andy Kayley iOS Engineer, Gamer, Family Man

 A couple of months ago I was working on an application that used Servlets as entry points to an application, sort of like a web service.
 This was a new application and I decided to use the Spring framework for dependancy injection and to make using Hibernate easier.

-I am fairly new to Spring and never needed to inject any spring beans into servlet before, and I thought there must be a way to do it.
+I am fairly new to Spring and never needed to inject any spring beans into Servlet before, and I thought there must be a way to do it.
 However after browsing through a number of websites, blog posts and forum posts, it appeared that there wasn’t a clean spring way to do this.

 Solution 1